agkondakov91/frontend-project-44/README.md

 # Brain Games

 Brain Games is a set of console-based mini-games to test your logic and quick thinking.
-This project includes the "Brain Even", "Brain Calc", and "Brain GCD" games.
+This project includes the "Brain Even", "Brain Calc", "Brain GCD", and "Brain Progression" games.

 ## Installation